 - Carefully remove the bolt from your crossbow making sure not to point it at anyone or anything.

-- Finally, ensure that all safety measures are in place before you store or transport your weapon.
+- Finally, ensure that all safety measures are in place before you store or transport your Tool.

 By following these steps and using the proper safety protocols when handling a crossbow, hunters can be sure to have an enjoyable and safe hunting experience.